integreat-io/integreat/README.md

 returned asynchronously back to the code that initiated the action.
 Actions for fetching data will be executed right away.

-Actions that updates data on sources will reversely map and serialize the data before it is sent to a source.
-These actions may be queued or scheduled.
+Actions that update data on sources will reversely map and serialize the data before it is sent to a source.
+These actions may be queued or scheduled, by setting up Integreat with the supplied queue middleware.

 Integreat comes with a [standard data format](#the-data-format), which is the only format that will be exposed to the code dispatching the actions.
 The mapping, normalizing, and serializing will happing to and from this format, according to the defined datatypes and mapping rules.

+To deal with security and permissions, Integreat has a built-in concept of an ident.
+Other authentication schemes may be mapped to Integreat's ident scheme, to provide data security from a source to another source or to the dispatched action.
+A ground principle is that nothing that enters Integreat from an authenticated source, will leave Integreat unauthenticated.
+What this means, though, depends on how you define your sources.

 ## Install
 Requires node v8.